Mahanidhii/project-1-Event_Registration_Form/README.md

 # Hello World in HTML

 ### Description
-Learning git and github basic commands and printing hello world using a html file
+Learning git and github basic commands and printing hello world using a html file.

 ### Git commands used:
 1. `mkdir <file_name>` to create the folder